SNH Business Award

-The way our food is produced can have negative impacts on the environment.
-But some individuals, businesses and organisations are doing things differently; taking steps to reduce their own environmental footprint and helping consumers make good food choices.
-Whether that's wildlife-friendly farmers, for example, or cafes and caterers reducing food waste and carefully sourcing ingredients, this award celebrates our sustainable food champions.
+Food has a big environmental footprint; from how we grow it, to the amount we waste.
+But some individuals, businesses and organisations are doing things differently; taking steps to reduce their own environmental impact and helping consumers make good food choices.
+Whether that's wildlife-friendly farmers or farm shops, cafes and caterers carefully sourcing ingredients and reducing food waste, this award celebrates our sustainable food champions.

 Awarded to the most innovative project, initiative, practice, or technique (management or otherwise) that has aided nature conservation.
 Entries for this award need to stand out as being different – perhaps you have pioneered a project that is the first of its kind or you have approached something that has been done before in a new way.